Young Aphrodites: Plot

 In 200 BC, a nomadic group of shepherds, in search of new pastures, leaves the mountains to settle close to a fishing village.
-The women of the village hide and the only ones to venture out are Arta, the fisherman's wife, and a twelve-year-old girl, Chloe.
+The women of the village hide and the only ones to venture out are Arta, a fisherman's wife, and a twelve-year-old girl, Chloe.

 Skymnos, a young shepherd, approaches Chloe who walks semi-naked around the rocks and the beach.
 Among the two children begins a tantalising game; as a sign of his affection, Skymnos catches a pelican for Chloe and mounts it on a gantry.
-On the other hand, although Arta initially rejects Tsakalos, she finally succumbs and the couple meets in a cave where Skymnos and Chloe can watch through a crack in the rock.
+Meanwhile, Arta initially rejects the older shepherd Tsakalos, but finally succumbs and the couple meet in a cave where Skymnos and Chloe watch them make love through a crack in the rock.

-When the shepherds decide to leave, Skymnos refuses to follow them.
+When the shepherds decide to leave, Arta leaves with them, accompanying Tsakalos, but Skymnos refuses to go.
 Lykas, a mute teenage shepherd, finds Chloe and rapes her.
 At first Chloe struggles, but then apparently gives in to the sensations her first sexual experience is exposing her to.
 When Skymnos witnesses this scene, he unties the dead pelican, throws its corpse into the sea and allows himself to be swept away.

-Production notes
+Production

-Many of the actors were actually sheepherders.
+Many of the actors were actually shepherds.

 The film is based on the romance of Daphnis and Chloe.

+Kleopatra Rota recalled that the rape scene was shot under the absolute guidance of the director.
+"I didn't get a clue.
+Lykas [Kostas Papakonstantinou] told me, 'move your legs slower, slower' and that was it.
+The rest was taken care of by the camera and the editing.
+I realized at sixteen that it was a rape scene."